jedhabush/Meal_Finder/README.md

 # Meal_Finder Using API

-This is a simple program where you can search for a meal keyword and get few recipies for it.
+This is a simple program where you can search for a meal keyword and get few recipies.
 Also if you don't know what to search for , you can hit random button and get a single random meal from the API.
 It displays the cooking instructions and the ingerdients for each searched meal.